Key takeaways:

 Phase II detoxification genes: UGT, GST, Nrf2

-Phase II detoxification involves taking the metabolites of phase I and modifying them to be easily excreted.
+Phase II detoxification involves taking the metabolites of phase I and modifying them to be easily excreted through conjugation with sulfur, glutathione, glucuronic acid, amino acids, or methyl groups.

-Sometimes the metabolites of phase I are carcinogenic or reactive, so having phase II detox in sync is very important.
-You want to have fast and efficient phase II detoxification.
+Many of the metabolites of phase I are carcinogenic or reactive, so having phase II detox in sync is very important.
+Fast and efficient phase II metabolism keeps toxic metabolites moving out of the body quickly.

 Detoxification pathways for specific substances: